osuosl/timesync-node/tests/fixtures/README.md

 ``test_data.json``
 ------------------
-Each user listed below has a different set of permissions for their respective projects.
+Each user listed below has a different set of permissions for their respective Projects.

-1) deanj's password is ``pass``
+1) pManager's password is ``pass``
-  - Project manager for: Protein Geometry Database
+  - Project manager for: Project2
-  - Member of: PGD, What's Fresh, and GWM
+  - Member of: Project2, Project3, and Project1
-  - Spectator of: PGD and GWM
+  - Spectator of: Project2 and Project1

-2) tschuy's password is ``password``
+2) admin1's password is ``password``
-  - Project manager for: Ganeti Web Manager and WF
+  - Project manager for: Project1 and Project3
-  - Member of: GWM and WF
+  - Member of: Project1 and Project3
-  - Spectator of: GWM and WF
+  - Spectator of: Project1 and Project3

-3) patcht's password is ``drowssap``
+3) sManager's password is ``drowssap``
-  - Project manager for: TimeSync
+  - Project manager for: Project With Activity
-  - Member of: PGD and TS
+  - Member of: Project2 and TS
-  - Spectator of: PGD and TS
+  - Spectator of: Project2 and TS

-4) mrsj's password is ``word``
+4) sSpectator's password is ``word``
-  - Member of: GWM
+  - Member of: Project1
-  - Spectator of: GWM
+  - Spectator of: Project1

-5) thai's password is ``passing``
+5) user1's password is ``passing``
-  - Member of: WF
+  - Member of: Project3

-6) MaraJade's password is ``wording``
+6) delPManager's password is ``wording``
-  - Project manager for: Chili Project (deleted) and GWM
+  - Project manager for: Deleted Project (deleted) and Project1
-  - Member of: Chili Project and GWM
+  - Member of: Deleted Project and Project1
-  - Spectator of: Chili Project and GWM
+  - Spectator of: Deleted Project and Project1

-7) timero's password = ``test``
+7) deleted's password = ``test``
   - Deleted and inactive; used for tests